Roshrini/mxnet/docs/api/scala/ndarray.md

 ### Multi-Device Support

 Device information is stored in the `mxnet.Context` structure.
-When creating NDArray in MXNet, you can use either the context argument (the default is the CPU context) to create arrays on specific devices as follows:
+When creating NDArray in MXNet, you can use the context argument (the default is the CPU context) to create arrays on specific devices as follows:

 ```scala
     scala> import ml.dmlc.mxnet._